The Consumer Intelligence Blog - Infegy

 Conclusion

-The most essential role of social listening metrics like the ones outlined in this article are finding out how the audiences receive your influencer campaigns, and more importantly how they act.
+The most essential role of social listening metrics like the ones outlined in this article are finding out how the audience receives your influencer campaigns, and more importantly how they act.

 Too many influencer tools focus squarely on the vanity metrics of likes and shares to analyze influencer campaigns.
 And while knowing these numbers is surely a good starting off point to measure the success of influencers, these numbers certainly don’t tell the whole story.